Tiger FM

 By Ronald Ssemagonja

-“We have gathered here today, dedicating this day to pray for our country and more so our presidential candidate Yoweri Museveni to win the elections.
-We remind everyone, especially the young people, that after voting, please go back home.
-As the Chief of Defence Forces, General Muhoozi Kainerugaba, said recently, when done with voting, just go home.
-Polling agents will be at every station to oversee the process,” Sewava said.
+“We have gathered here today to dedicate this day to prayer for our country, and particularly for our presidential candidate, Yoweri Museveni, to win the elections.
+We remind everyone, especially young people, that after voting, they should go back home.
+As the Chief of Defence Forces, General Muhoozi Kainerugaba, recently advised, once you are done voting, just go home.
+Polling agents will be present at every station to oversee the process,” Sewava said.

-Participants praised Sewava for organizing the prayers, stressing the importance of peaceful elections and asking voters to leave polling stations after voting due to space constraints.
-“Uganda is our only country, and we are supposed to protect it.
-Let elections not divide us,” they said.
+Participants commended Sewava for organising the prayers, emphasising the need for peaceful elections and urging voters to vacate polling stations after casting their ballots due to limited space.
+“Uganda is our only country, and we must protect it.
+Elections should not divide us,” they said.

-Meanwhile, the Uganda Police Force defended its deployment across the country during a weekly briefing at its Naguru headquarters in Kampala, stating that the presence of security personnel aims to protect citizens from attacks during and after the elections.
-Concerns had been raised by the public regarding security in the city.
+Meanwhile, the Uganda Police Force has defended its nationwide deployment during a weekly briefing at its Naguru headquarters in Kampala, stating that the presence of security personnel is intended to protect citizens from attacks during and after the elections.